AusTrakka/austrakka-docs/docs/AusTrakka CLI/CLI-introduction.md

 The AusTrakka CLI can be found at https://github.com/AusTrakka/austrakka2-cli .

 The CLI requires Python to run.
-If you would like to use conda to install Python, install the CLI, and save the necessary environment variables, you can first install Miniconda, which can be found at https://docs.conda.io/en/latest/miniconda.html .
+If you would like to use conda to install Python, install the CLI, and save the necessary environment variables, you can first install either Miniforge (https://github.com/conda-forge/miniforge) or Miniconda (https://docs.conda.io/en/latest/miniconda.html).
+We recommend Miniforge for most users.

 Note that as a part of installing the CLI, you will need to set the `AT_URI` environment variable.
-This should be set to `https://api.austrakka.net`.
+This should be set to `https://api.austrakka.net`, as described below.

 ### Install into a conda environment (optional but recommended)